larsrpe/NORDIC_ATIC/README.md

 ```
 To run the demonstration run python main.py.
 This will write some visualizations to the sims/ folder.

-Note that for the **Nordic Conference in Advance Topics in Control** is purely fictional- for now, at least.
+Note that for the **Nordic Conference in Advance Topics in Control** is purely fictional and only excists in the authors minds- for now, at least.